Hepatitis B Virus: Structure, Replication, and Pathogenesis Explained

 - Similarly, rcDNA repairs into covalently closed circular DNA (cccDNA).

-- The cccDNA acts as template for the transcription of mRNA.
+- The cccDNA acts as a template for the transcription of mRNA.

 - The mRNA translates the viral protein.

-- The viral protein (core, surface, and polymerase protein) and capsid encloses pre-genomic RNA assembles in the cytoplasm.
+- The viral protein (core, surface, and polymerase protein) and capsid enclose pre-genomic RNA assembles in the cytoplasm.

 - The pg-RNA converts into DNA by reverse transcriptase in the viral capsid and may return back into the nucleus to repeat the replication process.

-- Then. the complete viral particles releases from the infected host cell.
+- Then the complete viral particles release from the infected host cell.

 Clinical signs and symptoms